KishoreKammela/JobBoardly/docs/admin-features.md

 - Cannot manage any user accounts (Job Seekers, Platform Users) except for viewing their profiles.
 - Primary focus on content quality and adherence to platform guidelines.

 ### 2.4.
-Support Agent (New - Foundational Implementation)
+Support Agent (Foundational Implementation)

 - **User support focused.**
 - Can view user profiles (Job Seekers, Employers, other Platform Staff) and application history.
 - **Currently (Initial Phase):** Access to the admin dashboard is heavily restricted.
 Can primarily view data tables but cannot perform modification actions (e.g., suspend users, approve content).
-- **Future Enhancements:** Will have tools to reset passwords, handle basic account issues, and escalate complex issues.
+- **Future Enhancements (from Roadmap):** Will have tools to reset passwords, handle basic account issues, and escalate complex issues.
+Will use a dedicated Support Agent Dashboard.

 ### 2.5.
-Data Analyst (New - Foundational Implementation)
+Data Analyst (Foundational Implementation)

 - **Analytics and reporting focused.**
 - **Currently (Initial Phase):** Access to the admin dashboard is heavily restricted.
 Can view the Platform Analytics overview and other data tables but cannot perform modification actions.
-- **Future Enhancements:** Will have read-only access to most data for analysis and access to advanced analytics and reporting tools to generate custom reports.
+- **Future Enhancements (from Roadmap):** Will have read-only access to most data for analysis and access to advanced analytics and reporting tools to generate custom reports.
+Will use a dedicated Data Analyst Dashboard.

 ### 2.6.
-Compliance Officer (Future Role)
+Compliance Officer (Future Role - Not Implemented)

 - **Legal and compliance focused.**
-- Future capabilities: Review flagged content, handle privacy requests (GDPR, data deletion), audit trail access.
+- **Future capabilities (from Roadmap):** Review flagged content, handle privacy requests (GDPR, data deletion), audit trail access.
 Cannot modify content but can flag for review.
+Will use a dedicated Compliance Dashboard.

 ### 2.7.
-System Monitor (Future Role)
+System Monitor (Future Role - Not Implemented)

 - **Technical monitoring focused.**
-- Future capabilities: Monitor system health and performance, view error logs and system metrics.
+- **Future capabilities (from Roadmap):** Monitor system health and performance, view error logs and system metrics.
 Alert management for technical issues.
 Cannot access user data directly.
+Will use a dedicated System Monitoring Dashboard.

 ## 3. Key Features (Current Implementation for SuperAdmin, Admin, Moderator, SupportAgent, DataAnalyst)